sheegaon/wordpool/docs/FRONTEND_PLAN.md

    - Handle concurrent session detection (if needed)

 4. **API Key Security**
-   - Never log API keys
+   - Never log access or refresh tokens
    - Clear from memory on logout
    - Don't expose in URLs
    - Use HTTPS only